 Sometimes we are not aware of the negative impact that tourism can cause on wildlife, and it is our obligation to educate each other and talk about it.
 It is the only recipe for improvement.

-We Ethical and Responsible travelers are the only ones who can help stop animal abuse in the tourism industry.
+We Ethical and Responsible Tourists, are the only ones who can help stop animal abuse in the tourism industry.

 Animals used for entertainment are typically kept in horrible conditions and trained and managed by inexperienced staff, and by visiting these institutions we do become party to the system and perpetuate the cycle of abuse.